troyanskiy/ngx-resource/README.md

     this.test = this.testRes.get({id:1});

-    console.log(this.test.prop); // a space ' ' will be returned because data is not yet received
+    this.prepareData(); // will not set prop, test is not yet resolved console.log(this.test.prop); // a space ' ' will be returned because data is not yet received

     // so to get the prop we will need to wait data to be received this.test